linstantnoodles/python-basics/chapter_09.md

 > In computer programming, the scope of a name binding – an association of a name to an entity, such as a variable – is the region of a computer program where the binding is valid: where the name can be used to refer to the entity.

 I like this definition because it's clear and concise.
 However, it's an abstract, language-agnostic definition that tells us little as to what this means in the context of a real programming language.
-I'm going to try to ground our understanding of `scope` by defining it within the world of python.
+I'm going to try to ground our understanding of `scope` with examples in python.

 In python, there are many ways to create name bindings.